acts-project/acts-project.github.io/docs/modules_geometry.md

 # Geometry module

-The ACTS geometry model is strongly based on the ATLAS Tracking geometry.
+The Acts geometry model is strongly based on the ATLAS Tracking geometry.
 Its core is built on a surface-based description that make up all geometry objects of higher complexity.
 This design has been chosen as the surface objects can be used together with the track propagation module and thus all geometry objects become natively integrated into the tracking software.

 ## Identifier

-ACTS uses an identification scheme, in which objects can be assigned a unique identifier.
+Acts uses an identification scheme, in which objects can be assigned a unique identifier.
 The concrete implementation of the identifier can be provided by the client code.
-This is done through the `Identifier` class used in ACTS, which can be changed at compile time to be the Identifier class of the experiment.
-This can be done using the `ACTS_CORE_IDENTIFIER_PLUGIN` before compiling ACTS:
+This is done through the `Identifier` class used in Acts, which can be changed at compile time to be the Identifier class of the experiment.
+This can be done using the `Acts_CORE_IDENTIFIER_PLUGIN` before compiling Acts:

 ```cpp
 #ifdef ACTS_CORE_IDENTIFIER_PLUGIN